 Ayla Ågren – Swedish/Norwegian driver who races in the USA.
 She won the US F1600 championship in 2014, after taking three wins and five podium positions.
 This was her second season in F1600, having finished fourth in the series in 2013.
 2013 was only her second season as a senior racer, having graduated from karting in Scandinavia at the end of 2011.
 Like many single-seater racers in the States, she began in the Skip Barber championships.
-In recent years, she has not done so much active racing, but has been involved with the Mazda Road to Indy training programme, in the hope of getting onto the oval racing ladder.
+In recent years, she has not done quite so much active racing, but has been involved with the Mazda Road to Indy training programme, in the hope of getting onto the oval racing ladder.
 To this end, she took part in the Cooper Tires USF2000 series, for a part-season.
 She was 17th overall, with a best finish of seventh at Indianapolis.
 It was her third season in the championship.

 Eva-Marie Holst - Danish driver who switched from karts to cars in 2001, after only taking up karting seriously at 19.
 She raced in the Danish Formula Ford 2000 series in 2001.
 In 2002, she was thirteenth in the championship.
 The following year, she raced in Formula Ford Zetec, in both Denmark and Sweden.
 She did slightly better in the Swedish championship, finishing eleventh.
 She was twelfth in Denmark.
 2004 seems to have been her last year of major competition, and she was twelfth in the Danish Formula Ford Zetec championship.